Family Food Garden may collect a share of sales or other compensation from the links on this page.

 That being said, now I have the problem of some garden beds with bolted spring crops that could be put to better use other than having weeds.

 I have 2 months until we move so I’ll be planting some fast-growing crops that can handle some of the summer heat:

 - Bolt-resistant lettuces

 - maybe… bush beans

 That’s about all I feel comfortable with.
-I have some hybrid carrots that could be ready in 55 days but I don’t want to chance it.
-I’m extremely thankful and blessed that our new place has a good sized REAL greenhouse so I can sow late season greens and some root crops to harvest in the fall and winter.
+I have some hybrid carrots that could be ready in 55 days but I don’t want to change it.
+I’m extremely thankful and blessed that our new place has a good-sized REAL greenhouse so I can sow late season greens and some root crops to harvest in the fall and winter.

 Have you ever had to move mid-gardening season?

 A Farm Girl in the Making (Washington, Zone 8a)